ArcticStack/arcticstack/resources/documentation/stories.rst

 Versioning the inventory
 ------------------------

-It is a good practice to version the whole /etc/bluebanquise/inventory/ folder, to keep track of all changes made, and be able to revert in case of issues.
+It is a good practice to version the whole /etc/arcticstack/inventory/ folder, to keep track of all changes made, and be able to revert in case of issues.

 It may even be better to use an external git platform (gitlab, etc.) to backup the whole configuration, and be able to push changes from the cluster to this platform.

 .. warning::
-  Never use a public repository (like github) to store your inventory, as it contains sensitive data about your infrastructure.
+  Never use a public repository to store your inventory, as it contains sensitive data about your infrastructure.

-To create a basic git repository, assuming you already have an existing configuration in /etc/bluebanquise/inventory/, do:
+To create a basic git repository, assuming you already have an existing configuration in /etc/arcticstack/inventory/, do:

 .. code-block:: text

-  cd /etc/bluebanquise/inventory/
+  cd /etc/arcticstack/inventory/
   git init
   git add --all
   git commit --author="my_name <my_name@my_mail.org>" -m "First commit"